m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 * 1 CPU and 1GB of RAM available on your server.

 ## Known problem : wine versions and Reflex Arena builds
+* When starting the server, it'll refuse to load if you're using an incompatible wine version.
-* Depending on the latest Reflex Arena build and wine version at the time of using this guide, you may need to use a different version of wine.
-* Either **winehq-staging** or **wine**
+* Depending on the Reflex Arena build you're using, either **winehq-staging** or **wine** will work.
+* Change from one to another if necessary (check the wine section below in the Installation 1/2).
 * To check which version of wine you currently have installed use the following command : ```wine --version```

 <br />